m1ndflay3r/bash-float/README.md

 <h4>Introduction</h4>
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 This is my floating point arithmetic library for bash.
-While functional, it is slow as all bloody blue hell, especially on division.
+While functional, it is slow as all bloody blue hell - especially on division.
 You won't feel that slowness too much with smaller numbers, but on larger numbers you'll see what I mean.
+It's also uncommented spaghetti noodle code, held together via a delicate balance of popsickle sticks, duct tape, and prayers (to Brian).

 Seriously - if you're at the point of needing this library, you should probably just switch to another programming language.
 Bash was never meant to be used this way, and I am a madwoman for having created this.